IPL 2021 playoff scenarios: Battle on for top two; KKR hold edge for last spot, tough task for MI

 But it isn’t entirely impossible that Chennai miss out on the top two.

 If DC beat CSK, CSK beat PBKS, and RCB win both their matches, there will be a three-way tie on 20 points at the top of the table and net run-rate could yet determine who goes through.
 Even here however, CSK’s superior run-rate would mean they have the advantage and only crazy defeats can dent them.
-In the scenario that CSK lose both their matches and remain on 18 points, DC will go through and then Dhoni’s men will be left hoping on the last day that RCB lose one of their last two.
+In the scenario that CSK lose both their matches and remain on 18 points, DC will go through as top two and then Dhoni’s men will be left hoping on the last day that RCB lose against DC (presuming RCB defeat SRH earlier).
 CSK are are guaranteed a top two finish if they defeat DC.

 Delhi Capitals (Q)